Filter your agenda by the key pillars that IT executives must master to execute at a high level.

 Most CEOs are excellent problem solvers, but too often CIO's seek approval rather than enable their CEO's to participate in the decision making process.
 This causes disengagement, and is at the root of many of the challenges CIOs and IT leaders face.
 CIO's need to use different tools to get their CEO to the table and keep them engaged so that they value the outcome of the decisions we ask for.

 ContinuousNext is Gartner’s term for the impending era of sustained and rapid change due to digital technologies.
-In this Ask the Analyst session, we will discuss some of the key ideas behind ContinuousNext and discuss these questions: How does ContinousNext fit with Gartner’s other concepts like Digital Business?
+In this Ask the Expert session, we will discuss some of the key ideas behind ContinuousNext and discuss these questions: How does ContinousNext fit with Gartner’s other concepts like Digital Business?
 What key capabilities does my organization need for ContinuousNext? and, How will Gartner help?

 Gartner research reveals two primary approaches for innovation development.
 Top-down innovation is driven from strategic planning, but bottom-up innovation brings new styles and approaches that enterprise architects must grasp.
 Crowdsourcing, gamification, innovation jams, etc., all aid ideation efforts to deliver innovation strategy.
 This primer unveils what you need to know to develop innovation strategy at your organization.